Introduction to Hive Commands

 4. Show: show command will show all the databases residing in the Hive.

-5. Describe: Describe command will help you with the information about the schema of the table.
+5. Describe: Describe command will help you with the information about the table schema.

 Intermediate Hive Commands

 Hive divides a table into variously related partitions based on columns.
 Using these partitions, it gets easier to query data.
-These partitions further get divided into buckets, to run query efficiently on to data.
+These partitions get divided into buckets to run queries efficiently onto data.

-In other words, buckets distribute data into the set of clusters by calculating the hash code of key mentioned in the query.
+In other words, buckets distribute data into a set of clusters by calculating the hash code of the key mentioned in the query.

 1. Adding Partition

-Adding partition can be accomplished by altering the table.
-Say you have table “EMP”, with fields such as Id, Name, Salary, Dept, Designation, and yoj.
+Adding Partitions can be accomplished by altering the table.
+Say you have table “EMP” with fields such as Id, Name, Salary, Dept, Designation, and yoj.

 ALTER TABLE employee